How to add display conditions to your email?

 ```

-* **Catalog data**: Catalogs allow you to reference external data that is not stored on the user profile or in the trigger event, such as product details, store information, or editorial content.
-You need to have your data stored in a [Catalog](https://app.gitbook.com/s/UIK868wiiK9XOVyETGZS/features/customer-engagement-platform/profiles/catalogs) first.
-You can then fetch an item using the `lookup` function, which takes two arguments: the **catalog name** and the **item ID**.
-The item ID can be a profile attribute, a trigger event attribute, or a static value:
+* **Catalog data**: Catalogs allow you to reference external data not stored on the user profile or trigger event.
+Use the `lookup` function with the catalog name and item ID.
+The ID can come from a profile attribute, a trigger event attribute, or a static value:&#x20;

 * From a profile attribute: \